 Four in ten employees (44%) are extremely or very satisfied with their benefits package, which has decreased by 7 points since 2021 (51%).

-Half of employees (52%) rate their employer’s communications about health insurance and health care as excellent or very good.
-Less than half (47%) rate communications about online resources about benefits at the same level.
+Half of the employees (52%) rate their employer’s communications about health insurance and health care as excellent or very good—less than half (47%) rate communications about online resources about benefits at the same level.

 A quarter of employees (24%) report their employer offers subsidized/complimentary child or daycare.
 Among those with access, 65% of employees have used it.
 Among those without access, 44% are interested in having the benefit available.

-- Half of employees are satisfied with their current retirement benefits, and most are satisfied with the contributions received from their employer.
+Half of the employees are satisfied with their current retirement benefits, and most are satisfied with the contributions received from their employers.